Skip to Content

 FieldRequiredDescription

-sparse_indices and sparse_values must have the same length.
-Values in sparse_indices must be within [0, sparse_dim).
+Sparse indices and sparse values must have the same length.
+Sparse index values must be within the range [0, sparse dimension).

 Filtering

-Use the filter parameter to restrict search results based on conditions.
+Use filters to restrict search results based on conditions.
+All filters are combined with logical AND.

 Operators